Find Healthcare Schools

 • Doctor

-In 2016, there was an estimated number of 11,000 jobs in the United States for Podiatrist.
+In the United States, there were 11,000 jobs for Podiatrist in 2016.
 New jobs are being produced at a rate of 10.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Podiatrist by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+The BLS estimates 700 yearly job openings in this field.

 undefined